okuvshynov/experiments/split_model/README.md

 [x] export back to normal llama format.
 [x] make dropout work. use get_rng_state to make forward/backward pass match.
 [x] tokenizer + generation of something readable
-[x] fix 'eval' mode for phantom layers - dropout is not respected.
+[x] fix 'eval' mode for blackbox layers - dropout is not respected.
 [?] training: fine-tune on a real dataset
 [x] test on cuda
 [x] rather than comparing to reference implementation save the output.